 Seizing the international potential of the organic grain market

 Founded in Poland, in 2008, BHZ Agromat set up its business importing organic grains from Eastern Europe and selling them across the EU.
-Agromat had a clear goal for international expansion from the beginning, but needed help to get started.
+Agromat had a clear vision for international expansion from the beginning, but needed help to get started.
 Guided by the Enterprise Europe Network in Poland, Agromat started participating in matchmaking events and company missions to establish cooperation with foreign companies.

 This collaboration has led to the company's international business success.
-With the Network's support over the past nine years, the company has increased its profits by 575% and even expanded into the tourism sector, opening a guesthouse and a spa in 2013.
+With the Network's support over the past nine years, the company has increased profit by 575% and even expanded into the tourism sector, opening a guesthouse and a spa in 2013.
 With four full-time employees, the company has gained 50 clients from nine countries and has become the third largest organic grain trader in Poland.

 Network contact point: Lublin Development Foundation

 Gökmen Machinery Co.
+(Manufacturing)

 Reinventing a business model for international success